-The 10,000 Steps program aims to encourage individuals to become aware of their activity levels and increase their day-to-day activity by encouraging the use of step-counting pedometers or activity trackers to accumulate “incidental” physical activity as part of everyday living.
+The 10,000 Steps program is a highly recognised, evidence-based, multi-strategy initiative that aims to raise awareness and has proven to increase participation in physical activity by encouraging the accumulation of physical activity as part of everyday living.

 Empowering individuals to become and stay physically active.

-- Gender: Male 28% | Female 72%
+- Gender: Male 31% | Female 69%

-- Location: Major city 44% | Regional 48% | Remote 3%
+- Location: Major city 57% | Regional 40% | Remote 3%

-- Average age: 42 years
+- Average age: 41 years

-"Keeps you mindful of the need to keep moving in our aim to meet our daily step goal challenge… MOTIVATION!"- Vera Miller
+Keeps you mindful of the need to keep moving in our aim to meet our daily step goal challenge… MOTIVATION!"

 Providing resources and support to workplaces to promote physical activity and to create environments that foster healthy workers and healthy places.

-- 2016-2019: 588 new Queensland workplaces have signed up that include small (19%), medium (44%) and large (37%) organisations, across all 20 industry categories and spread geographically across the State in major cities (57%), regional (39%) and remote/very remote areas (4%).
+- Of the 18,000 organisations who have signed up, 80% use the program to promote physical activity to their staff.
+The types of organisations include all sizes of workplace small (20%), medium (45%) and large (35%), all 20 industry categories and those in Queensland are spread geographically across the State in major cities (57%), regional (39%) and remote/very remote areas (4%).

-"The reason my workplace participates every year is because it promotes collegiality at the same time as encouraging individuals to pay attention to their fitness.
-The health benefits extend beyond the programme itself as most of us carry on with good habits throughout the year, which makes us happier and more effective workers."
+The reason my workplace participates every year is because it promotes collegiality at the same time as encouraging individuals to pay attention to their fitness.
+The health benefits extend beyond the programme itself as most of us carry on with good habits throughout the year, which makes us happier and more effective workers.

 Encouraging healthy communities through promotion of our program and highlighting the need for creating environments that are conducive to walking.

-"Having the backing of a nationally recognised brand, such as 10,000 Steps, added strength to our strategies and made it easier to engage with communities."
+Having the backing of a nationally recognised brand, such as 10,000 Steps, added strength to our strategies and made it easier to engage with communities.

-Website and Mobile Application
+Website and Mobile Applications

-- 2016-2019: 436,710 unique users visit the 10,000 Steps website, recording over 1.9 million sessions and 11.4 million page views, with users spending on average 4 minutes and 23 seconds per session.
+- 2020-2021: 823,897 unique users visit the 10,000 Steps website, recording over 2.9 million sessions and 17.9 million page views, with users spending on average 4 minutes per session.

-- Since the release of the new 10,000 Steps apps on Apple Store and Google Play in November 2017, a total of 17,260 new apps have been downloaded.
+- Since the release of the new 10,000 Steps apps on Apple Store and Google Play in November 2017, a total of 104,891 new apps have been downloaded.

-"We have enjoyed the App and will continue to use it."
+We have enjoyed the App and will continue to use it.

-- Facilitating and supporting workplaces and community groups in the delivery of team-based step Tournaments and larger-scale health lifestyle challenges.
+Facilitating and supporting workplaces and community groups in the delivery of team-based step Tournaments and larger-scale health lifestyle challenges.

 - The 10,000 Steps Tournaments are effective in increasing participants’ physical activity levels at 6 weeks (80% meet national physical activity guideline) and 18 weeks (73% meet the guideline), with participants reporting they enjoyed taking part (90%), and that they would recommend 10,000 Steps to others (90%); and organisations reporting that 10,000 Steps resources are effective at promoting (95%) and increasing physical activity (93%), as well as affordable (75%) and not time-intensive (91%) to implement.

-"I just wanted to send a big thank you to the team who make 10000 steps a reality for so many organisations.
-From what I understand the team is small, but are very responsive, worked with me to provide solutions to some issues we had (which were completely our issues not theirs), and just provide overall exceptional service."- Sarah Costley, Lake Macquarie City Council
+I just wanted to send a big thank you to the team who make 10000 steps a reality for so many organisations.
+From what I understand the team is small, but are very responsive, worked with me to provide solutions to some issues we had (which were completely our issues not theirs), and just provide overall exceptional service.

 Promotion and Collaboration